magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to modify a customer object before it is saved in admin panel
+*  If one wants to modify a customer object before it is saved in admin panel

 ### 26. adminhtml_customer_save_after